-If asked to guess what is the driest place and desert in the world, many would be probably name the deserts of Saudia Arabia, or perhaps those of the Sahara near Egypt, which are both some of the most well-known and photographed deserts known to man.
-There are others who may want to include high on that list some parts of West Texas or California, both of which have experienced record drought over the past few years.
+If asked to guess what is the driest place and desert in the world, many would be probably name the deserts of Saudia Arabia, or perhaps those of the Sahara near Egypt, which are both some of the most photographed and well-known deserts in the world.
+There are others who may want to include high on that list parts of West Texas or California, both of which have experienced record drought over the past few years.

 Perhaps what makes the Atacama Desert even more unique is that is also has the highest altitude and elevation of any desert in the world, sitting some 13,000 feet above sea level.
 With conditions so dry and sterile, NASA uses this desert to test many of the rovers it now sends to Mars, since their sands are almost identical.